Anzuman-Ara/geeksforgeeks-basic-c-programs/README.md

 # hello-world
-This is a code for showing the sentence 'HELLO WORLD!' as output.
+This is repository for showing the solution codes written by me for the practice problems given in the *C Program-Basic* segment, in the website [geeksforgeeks](https://www.geeksforgeeks.org/c-programming-examples/).